kaidez/kaidez.com/_drafts/2013-11-11-wordpress-require.md

 As a result, if I installed a WordPress plugin requiring jQuery, WP would load it into the HTML, meaning there would be two jQuery files on my page and that's not good.
 I was 99.99999% sure that I wouldn't be using such plugins and this would be a non-issue, but I wasn't 100% sure.
 <a name="jquery-requirejs-wordpress"></a>
 ## How To Use jQuery, RequireJS &amp; WordPress Together
-The safest thing to do was to use `wp_enqueue_script` to bring jQuery into the HTML.
-This would be done using the `functions.php` method just discussed:
+With the 3.5.2/ TwentyTwelve setup, the safest thing to do was to use `wp_enqueue_script` to bring jQuery into the HTML.
+The code for this would be placed in the just-mentioned `functions.php` file and would look like this:
 {% prism php %}
 <?php
 function my_scripts_method() {